Do Go On - Do Go On Presents: Arty Facts - Vault

 Great.

-Yeah, sounds like a great idea.
+Yeah, it sounds like a great idea.

 Yeah, money well spent.